jamesplease/fade-dropdown-menu/README.md

 CSS3 Dropdown with Fade
 ========================

-In the past, dropdown menus were only possible through Javascript.
-Nowadays we can use CSS3 to achieve pretty much every traditional dropdown effect.

-This dropdown menu is [semantic][sem] & entirely CSS3.
+*Version 2.0.0*

+This is a one-tier dropdown menu with a fade effect.
+It was built with the [semantic web][sem] in mind, and happens to be Javascript-free.

-There are two versions in this Git.
-There's one with style and one that's styleless.
-These are contained in 'styled-source' and 'plain-source,' respectively.
+For your convenience, I've included two options.
+There's one with some style and one that's  mostly without style.
+These are contained in the `styled` and `plain` folders, respectively.

-[View it live & with styling.][style]

-[View it live & without styling.][plain]
+The source is available in both LESS and CSS.

+### [Example with styling][style]

+### [Example without styling][plain]

 [sem]: http://en.wikipedia.org/wiki/Semantic_Web "Semantic Web"
-[style]: http://jmeas.com/projects/git/dd1/style/menu.html  "CSS3 Dropdown with Fade, Styled"
+[style]: http://jmeas.com/github/menu-fade-styled/  "CSS3 Dropdown with Fade, Styled"
-[plain]: http://jmeas.com/projects/git/dd1/plain/menu.html  "CSS3 Dropdown with Fade, Plain"
+[plain]: http://jmeas.com/github/menu-fade-plain/  "CSS3 Dropdown with Fade, Plain"

+*Note: Though this menu can be made to work with IE7+, the above examples will only display properly in IE9+.
+Read below for more.*

 ### Compatibility

-This is 100% compatible with Chrome, Safari, Opera, and Firefox.
-I also optimized it for use on iOS by utilizing the [double-click feature][click].
+As you'd expect, you'll find no issues with this menu in the latest version of all of the major browsers.
+It was also optimized for use on iOS and the most popular Android phones (it probably works fine on other Android phones &ndash; I just didn't check!).

 [click]: http://www.nczonline.net/blog/2012/07/05/ios-has-a-hover-problem/ "iOS Double Click"

-The styled version will still function on IE6+, but it won't display as nicely as in those other browsers.
-This is for a few reasons.

-Firstly, CSS transitions are only supported in IE10.

-Secondly, the CSS3 arrows will only display in IE8+.
-This is for a few reasons.
-Firstly, we use a CSS unicode character that I don't think is supported pre-IE8.
-We also use the ::after pseudoelement to display the triangle; again, IE8+.
-And we're transforming the arrow, which, yet again, is only IE8+.

-If you remove those pesky CSS arrows, it will otherwise display correctly in IE6+ (aside from the transitions).

-And, for the record, the plain version is IE6+ compatible, save the transitions.
+Legacy IE support isn't so bad, either.
+For < IE9, you'll need to begin by installing the [html5 shim](https://code.google.com/p/html5shim/) to get these early browsers to recognize the `nav` element, or otherwise swap it for something like a `div`.

+Once you've done either of those, the menu will still *function* as far back as IE7.
+It just won't display as nicely as it does in modern browsers.
+This is because CSS transitions are only supported in IE10+.
+In any earlier IE the menu will simply 'pop' into existence.

+If you'd prefer to have better support on these IEs you will need to turn to Javascript.

+### 2.0.0 Notes

+Versions 1.x of this menu used a unicode character for the triangle that sits atop the dropdown items.
+I added this due to a bug in Firefox, but the bug has since been fixed.
+Accordingly, I've switched over to using CSS borders for the triangles.
+This has the effect of making the menu look nicer in IE8.
+Great!

-### Technical details
+### Grunt

-In the styled version, I used a unicode character for the triangle instead of CSS borders.
-You might be wondering why this is.
-In Firefox, the border hack for CSS triangles displays black bars along the edges of the triangle when it isn't entirely opaque.
-These aren't there when it's viewed at 1 opacity, so you never notice in typical usage.
-But, since this has a fade...yeah.
-You get the picture.
+- `grunt`: Build and lint both the plain and styled menu
+- `grunt plain`: Build and lint the plain menu
+- `grunt styled`: Build and lint the styled menu

+*Note: I've turned off the `box-model` rule for linting on the styled source.
+This is because I've accounted for what it warns against in my code.*

 Enjoy!